OpenDAoC/OpenDAoC-Core/README.md

 6. `sudo apt install mariadb-server mariadb-client`
 7. Type `y` to accept.

-The RDBMS is installed, but needs a user and database for Atlas to access and use.
+The RDBMS is installed, but needs a user and database for OpenDAoC to access and use.

 #### Preparing Your Database (Ubuntu)